averageflow/spring-warehouse/README.md

 * Delete products from the warehouse
 * Delete articles from the warehouse

+You can view the API specification by using Postman, [see the collection here](https://www.postman.com/research-technologist-33289382/workspace/joe-s-development/collection/18682350-5647921b-838a-4471-a960-1a557b01ce39) and learn how to use the application endpoints.

 ### Technologies used

 This project was built using: